MercersKitchen/CS20-Lessons-20260915-P2-P3-github.io/Processing Prototyping/DIVs/ReadMe.txt

 What did the DIVs do in CS10

+Set-up: how to count through an array to identify
+- rectangle number
+- rectangle parameter

 DIVs
 - mm measurements create ratios
 - measurements made in 4 parameters for rect(x,y,w,h)